-The Deering Estate at Cutler once housed one of the most extensive and valuable art and antique collections in south Florida.
+The Deering Estate once housed one of the most extensive and valuable art and antique collections in South Florida.
 Several historic inventories document the content of the houses between 1916 and shortly after Charles Deering’s death in 1927.
-The vast collection included paintings by Goya, Murillo, El Greco, Zuluaga, Sorolla , Padilla, Tiepolo, Degas, Boldini, Winslow, Whistler, Gainsborough, Fortuny, Zorn, John S. Sargent and Ramon Casas.
-The artwork also included one of the largest and most valuable collections of carpets and tapestries from Spain and the Orient to be found in the United States at that time.
+The vast collection included paintings by Goya, Murillo, El Greco, Zuluaga, Sorolla, Padilla, Tiepolo, Degas, Boldini, Winslow, Whistler, Gainsborough, Fortuny, Zorn, Sargent and Casas.
+Also included was one of the largest, most valuable collections of carpets and tapestries from Spain and the Orient in the United States at that time.

 In 1924, Charles arranged for his two daughters, Marion Deering McCormick and Barbara Deering Danielson, to inherit his art collection.
 Upon his death in 1927, the bulk of this collection was donated to the Art Institute of Chicago over the course of several decades, a continuation of Charles Deering’s legacy of contributions to the museum in his lifetime.